A local station that broadcasts national network programming is called a(an) ________ station.

 - accurately portray all races equally

-- accurately portray whites and blacks as victims
+- accurately portray White and Black Americans as victims

-- overrepresent whites and the elderly as poor
+- overrepresent White people and the elderly as poor

 - overrepresent African Americans as poor

 How might framing or priming affect the way a reader or viewer thinks about an issue?